 September 26, 2015

-4th DRAFT

 ABSTRACT

 This paper examines unionism’s relationship to the size of the middle class and its relationship to intergenerational mobility.
-We use the PSID 1985 and 2011 files to examine the change in the share of workers in a middle-income group (defined by persons having incomes within 50% of the median) and use a shift-share decomposition to explore how the decline of unionism contributes to the shrinking middle class.
-We also use the files to investigate the correlation between parents’ union status and the incomes of their children.
-Additionally, we use federal income tax data to examine the geographical correlation between union density and intergenerational mobility.
-We find: 1) union workers are disproportionately in the middle-income group or above, and some reach middle-income status due to the union wage premium; 2) the offspring of union parents have higher incomes than the offspring of otherwise comparable non-union parents, especially when the parents are low-skilled; 3) offspring from communities with higher union density have higher average incomes relative to their parents compared to offspring from communities with lower union density.
+Panel Study of Income Dynamics (PSID) 1985 and 2011 files are used to examine the change in the share of workers in a middle-income group (defined by persons having incomes within 50 percent of the median) and use a shift-share decomposition to explore how the decline of unionism contributes to the shrinking middle class.
+The files are also used to investigate the correlation between parents’ union status and the incomes of their children.
+Additionally, federal income tax data is used to examine the geographical correlation between union density and intergenerational mobility.
+Findings include that union workers are disproportionately in the middle-income group or above, and some reach middle-income status due to the union wage premium; the offspring of union parents have higher incomes than the offspring of otherwise comparable non-union parents, especially when the parents are low-skilled; and offspring from communities with higher union density have higher average incomes relative to their parents compared to offspring from communities with lower union density.
 These findings show a strong, though not necessarily causal, link between unions, the middle class, and intergenerational mobility.

 JEL code: J31, J51, J62